iamshibly/Graphs-Adjacency-Matrix/README.md

 # Graphs-Adjacency-Matrix

-Adjancency Nodes file contains a C program for printing connections between nodes based on a given student code.
-The edgePrinter() function takes a long long integer representing the student code as input and prints the corresponding connections between nodes.
-The code utilizes recursive logic to traverse the digits of the student code and determine the connections between nodes.
-It provides a simple example of graph traversal and recursion in C.
+The "Adjacency Nodes" C program prints connections between nodes based on a given student code using recursion, demonstrating graph traversal in C.

-Adjancency Nodes Using Stack Operations file contains a C program implementing a stack data structure and a function to print connections between nodes based on a given student code.
-The code utilizes a stack to simulate recursion and traverse the digits of the student code, printing the corresponding connections between nodes.
-It serves as an example of stack implementation and graph traversal in C.
+The "Adjacency Nodes Using Stack Operations" C program prints node connections based on a student code using a stack data structure.
+It demonstrates stack implementation and graph traversal in C.

-Adjacency Matrix file contains a C program for creating and displaying an undirected graph based on user input.
-The program prompts the user to input the number of nodes and edges, followed by the edges themselves.
-It then constructs an adjacency matrix representing the connections between nodes and displays it.
-This code serves as a basic implementation of graph representation using an adjacency matrix in C.
+The "Adjacency Matrix" C program creates and displays an undirected graph based on user input.
+It prompts for the number of nodes and edges, constructs an adjacency matrix, and displays it.
+This demonstrates a basic graph representation using an adjacency matrix in C.